fusionfabric/open-api-standard/Introduction_to_REST.md

 style by publishing Open APIs that use HTTP for communication to access or update resources, such as accounts, loans, deposits etc.

-REST is an *architectural style* for providing *interoperability* between systems.

-REST is a concept and not a definitive standard.
-This guide is about moving from a concept to a standard, that can be implemented, and validated.

 REST APIs allow API consumers to execute a predefined set of stateless operations on resources e.g. create, read, update or delete (CRUD) an account